Skip to content

 12. Climate risks assessment available?

-[Externally verified] The company reports a climate risks assessment conducted by third party, Go Green Development.
-The assessment does not include metrics and targets or responsibilities.
+[Externally verified] The company reports a climate risks assessment conducted by a third party Go Green Development.
+However, the assessment does not include metrics, targets or responsibilities.

 • Landbank, maps and traceability Landbank, maps and traceability